From Action Labels to Sets: Reformulating

 Action Supervision for Learning from Corrective Feedback

 Abstract.
-Behavior cloning (BC) learns policies by treating human demonstrations as pointwise action labels.
-While effective with accurate action labels, this formulation is brittle in practice: when a human-provided action is imperfect, treating each label as an exact target can steer the policy away from the underlying desired behavior, particularly for expressive models such as energy-based models.
-Noting that this brittleness stems from pointwise supervision, we propose a human-in-the-loop online learning alternative that reformulates supervision as set-valued action targets derived from corrective feedback.
+Behavior cloning (BC) optimizes policies by treating human demonstrations as pointwise action labels.
+While effective with accurate action labels, this formulation is brittle in practice: when human-provided actions are imperfect, treating each label as an exact target can steer the policy away from the underlying desired behavior, particularly when expressive models are used (e.g., energy-based models).
+As a result, we propose a human-in-the-loop alternative that replaces pointwise supervision with set-valued action targets.

 We introduce Contrastive policy Learning from Interactive Corrections (CLIC).
-CLIC constructs desired action sets from human corrections and trains the policy to place probability mass over these sets rather than a single action target.
-This formulation naturally accommodates both absolute and relative corrections, and enables the aggregation of multiple corrections into progressively refined desired action sets.
-Extensive simulation and real-robot experiments show that the proposed set-valued supervision leads to effective policy learning across diverse feedback settings: CLIC outperforms state-of-the-art baselines, remains competitive under accurate feedback, is substantially more robust under noisy, relative, and partial feedback, and supports complex multi-modal behaviors.
+CLIC leverages human corrections to construct and refine sets of desired actions, and optimizes a policy to place probability mass over these sets rather than over a single action target.
+This formulation naturally accommodates both absolute and relative corrections and can represent complex multimodal behaviors.
+Extensive simulation and real-robot experiments show that the proposed approach leads to effective policy learning across diverse settings: CLIC remains competitive with the state of the art under accurate data while being substantially more robust under noisy, relative, and partial feedback.

 Highlights